franknimaldesilva/ToDoList/README.md

 The project has been deployed in Azure and can be tested here https://todolist-h2gdcpeje3a5fkh2.australiaeast-01.azurewebsites.net/

-I have not put in the unit test due to time contrainst.
+I have not put in the unit test due to time constraint.

 ## Development server